maxrd2/SubtitleComposer/README.md

 Please look at [Milestone list][milestones] and [issue tracker on GitHub][bugs] for todo list.

 Help and ideas are welcome.
-If you would like to submit some patch, or do code changes, please check the new [coding style][coding style] or [wiki][coding style wiki].
+If you would like to do some code changes, please check the new [coding style][coding style] or [wiki][coding style wiki].

 ### AUTHORS / CONTRIBUTORS
  - Sergio Pistone - original author and maintainer
  - Mladen Milinkovic - maintainer
  - wantilles - support for VDPAU decoding on the mplayer backend
+ - Martin Steghöfer
  - and many others